TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-26-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md.md

 <div class="text-center mb-4">
     <img src="/assets/images/posts/2019/fw-migration/extensions.png">
     <br>
-    <em>80% of the extensions are just glue integrations of Symfony and Doctrine</em>
+    80% of the extensions are just glue integrations of Symfony and Doctrine
 </div>

 <div class="text-center mb-4">
     <img src="/assets/images/posts/2019/fw-migration/nette-symfony.png">
     <br>
-    <em>Nette was just Controllers, Routing and Dependency-Injection</em>
+    Nette was just Controllers, Routing and Dependency-Injection
 </div>

 Why use unmaintained integrations of [Kdyby](https://github.com/kdyby) and [Zenify](https://github.com/zenify), that only integrate Symfony to Nette\DI, if Symfony is already there?
 The last new minor version of Nette was published 3 years ago.
 Symfony releases a new minor version every 6 months with new features that will make your work easier.

 ## How?

-I offered [Honza Mikeš](http://github.com/JanMikes) deal he couldn't refuse:
+I offered [Honza Mikes](https://janmikes.cz/) deal he couldn't refuse:

 <blockquote class="blockquote text-center">
 "We will give it a week, and if we get stuck, we'll give up".